Health Checks & Resilience (Polly)

 In modern, distributed systems, automated monitoring is essential.
 A health check endpoint provides a simple, standardized way for other systems to ask, “Are you okay?”.

-• Liveness Probes: A simple check to see if the application process is running and responsive.
-If this fails, the orchestrator (like Kubernetes) might restart the container.
+• Liveness Probes: Checks if the process is running.
+If this fails, the orchestrator might restart the container.

 2. Resilience and Polly

 Distributed systems will inevitably experience transient failures.
 Networks are unreliable, services can be temporarily overloaded, and databases can have momentary hiccups.
-A resilient application is one that can anticipate and gracefully handle these failures.
+A resilient application simplifies these issues by using library-level logic to handle them.

 Practice Exercise